Deepakkasyapa11/Deepak-kasyapa/README.md

 I'm a Student and Developer !!
 🌱 I’m currently learning everything 🤣
-🥅 2023 Goals: Contribute more to Open Source projects ⚡ About: I like spend time to read books.
+🥅 2023 Goals: Contribute more to Open Source projects ⚡ About: I like to spend time on reading books.

+My primary research interest lies in Information Security, Machine Learning and Computer Vision.
+Currently, I'm researching on Adversarial Machine Learning.

 Languages and Tools:
 Jupyter Notebook